jasaraujo/DATA-3402_Kaggle_Project/README.md

 * The model was able to predict software defects within 66%.
 Although almost passing and taking into consideration the class imbalance, I believe more could have been done to achieve better results.

 ## Summary of Workdone

-Include only the sections that are relevant an appropriate.

 ### Data